Metrication in the United States: 20th century

 In 1968, Congress authorized the U.S. Metric Study, a three-year study of systems of measurement in the United States, with emphasis on the feasibility of metrication.
 The United States Department of Commerce conducted the study.
 A 45-member advisory panel consulted and took testimony from hundreds of consumers, business organizations, labor groups, manufacturers, and state and local officials.
-The final report of the study concluded that the U.S. would eventually join the rest of the world in the use of the metric system of measurement.
-The study found that metric units were already implemented in many areas and that their use was increasing.
-The majority of study participants believed that conversion to the metric system was in the best interests of the United States, particularly in view of the importance of foreign trade and the increasing influence of technology in the United States.
+The final report concluded that the U.S. would eventually join the rest of the world in using the metric system.
+It found that metric units were already used in many areas and that their use was increasing.
+Most participants believed conversion was in the country's best interests, particularly given the importance of foreign trade and the growing influence of technology.

 This measuring cup, manufactured and sold in the United States circa 1980 at the height of the metrication effort, features graduations in both metric and United States customary units, with the metric graduations in front for right-handed users.

-The U.S. Metric Study recommended that the United States implement a carefully planned transition to the principal use of the metric system over a decade.
+The study recommended a carefully planned transition to predominantly metric use over a decade.
 Congress passed the Metric Conversion Act of 1975 "to coordinate and plan the increasing use of the metric system in the United States".
-Voluntary conversion was initiated, and the United States Metric Board (USMB) was established for planning, coordination, and public education.
-The public education component led to public awareness of the metric system, but the public response included resistance, apathy, and confusion.
-In 1981, the USMB reported to Congress that it lacked the clear Congressional mandate necessary to bring about national conversion.
-Because of this ineffectiveness and an effort of the Reagan administration—particularly from Lyn Nofziger's efforts as a White House advisor to the Reagan administration, to reduce federal spending—the USMB was disbanded in the autumn of 1982.
+Conversion was voluntary, and the United States Metric Board (USMB) was established for planning, coordination, and public education.
+The education effort raised awareness, but the public response included resistance, apathy, and confusion.
+Federal agencies also promoted the change directly to the public; the U.S. Office of Education, for example, produced a television public service announcement on metric education in 1978.
+In 1981, the USMB reported to Congress that it lacked the clear mandate needed to bring about national conversion.
+Because of this, and because the Reagan administration was looking to cut federal spending (White House advisor Lyn Nofziger was particularly active against the Board), the USMB was disbanded in the autumn of 1982.